josedv82/R_Intro_Workshop/README.md

 * It is free and open source.
 It is constantly evolving and getting better.
 * There are packages (thousands of them) that provide functions for users to perform different tasks.
 * You can write your own functions (and packages) if you want to, to suit your needs.
 This will simplify your code if you have to repeat certain steps a few times in your script.
 * Automate your script.
-Unlike excel, you can fully automate your script without the need to repeat it every time you need something.
+You can fully automate your script without the need to repeat it every time you need something.
+Think about automating your reports.
 * It handles big volumes of data really well.
 * You can design powerful graphics.
 There are some packages that can help you achieve almost anything you want.
-* You can use it to create reports (like this document) or even full apps like our AMS.
+* You can use it to create reports (like this document) or even full apps.
+Think of this as your own AMS.

 <br>